hrmerrill/kaggle-prediction-interval-birthweight/README.md

 ## Overview

 This repo contains code for the [birth weight prediction interval Kaggle competition](https://www.kaggle.com/competitions/prediction-interval-competition-i-birth-weight/overview).
 A python package and a command line interface (CLI) are available for data processing, model training, and cross-validating prediction intervals of birth weights.
 Functionality is also available for tuning the hyperparameters of the tree-based and neural network models.
+The `HistBoostEnsembler` submission placed 7th out of 92.

 ## Implemented models